 The MSW program's goals flow directly from its mission.
 They reflect the integration of the Institute's unique strengths with those of social work education.
 The result is a specialized program dedicated to promoting competencies in bridging theory and evidence-based practice.
-More specifically, the program systematically draws on developmental knowledge to inform strengths-based, person-in-environment perspectives, cultural competence, supportive practices, critical reflection, ethical decisionmaking, and social action.
+More specifically, the program systematically draws on developmental knowledge to inform strengths-based, person-in-environment perspectives, cultural competence, supportive practices, critical reflection, ethical decision-making, and social action.
 Erikson's mission and goals are fully in keeping with the knowledge, values, and skills reflected in the Council on Social Work Education's 9 core competencies.

 The MSW program will prepare advanced social work professionals who are able to:

-- Integrate social work knowledge, values, and skills with deep knowledge of child development to promote the well-being and empowerment of children, families, and communities. - 2.
-Apply developmental theory, research, and knowledge of child development as a framework for identifying, addressing, and advocating for the complex needs and individual differences of children and families, so that they may have the opportunity to reach their full potential. - 3.
-Promote human rights, social and economic justice, social change, and community well-being through critical reflection, ethical practice, research, and active engagement in communities. - 4.
+- Provide students with curricula that prepares them for generalist practice, and to become advanced practitioners in one of the following areas of specialization:, youth, family, and community; infant/early childhood mental health; or children's law and policy. - Integrate social work knowledge, values, and skills with deep knowledge of child development to promote the well-being and empowerment of children, families, and communities. - 3.
+Apply developmental theory, research, and knowledge of child development as a framework for identifying, addressing, and advocating for the complex needs and individual differences of children and families, so that they may have the opportunity to reach their full potential. - 4.
+Promote human rights, social and economic justice, social change, and community well-being through critical reflection, ethical practice, research, and active engagement in communities. - 5.
 Use self-knowledge, critical thinking, and reflective practice to engage in effective relationships with children, families, communities, and systems.